 Not necessarily.
-See immediately above.
-Certain traumatic incidents have a higher risk rate for enduring post-traumatic symptoms and counseling or other types of follow up care may be indicated.
-The individual should have a handout that identifies symptoms that would indicate the need for a clinical follow up.
+Certain traumatic incidents have a higher risk rate for enduring post-traumatic reactions and counseling or other types of follow up care may be indicated.
+The person who is debriefed should be given a handout that identifies reactions that, if they persist, indicate the need for a clinical follow up.